 Enhance your social connections

-If the past two years have taught us anything, it is that surrounding ourselves with the people we care about the most is the best medicine for overcoming life’s hardships.
+If the past few years have taught us anything, it is that surrounding ourselves with the people we care about the most is the best medicine for overcoming life’s hardships.
 And there’s no shortage of studies to prove it.
 A longitudinal Harvard study that tracked participants over a span of nearly 80 years found that having satisfying social connections was the strongest and most consistent predictor of a happy life.

 Very happy people are highly social and usually have robust relationships with their friends, family, spouses, or community members.
 And kids who grow up with a richer social network tend to grow up to be happier adults.
 Conversely, research shows that people who constantly feel lonely have higher levels of the stress hormone cortisol and are more likely to die prematurely.